ferbracalente/E.-coli-coculture/README.md

 # E.coli-E.coli coculture for the production of BCA-derived MBE
 ## Interactive response surfaces for MBE
+A Jupyter notebook is provided with the Python code to generate the plots.

 ### Link list to the three plots